Public relations officer

-The public relations officer (PRO) or chief communications officer (CCO) or corporate communications officer is a C-suite level officer responsible for communications, public relations, and/or public affairs in an organization.
+A public relations officer (PRO) or chief communications officer (CCO) or corporate communications officer is a C-suite level officer responsible for communications, public relations, and/or public affairs in an organization.
 Typically, the CCO of a corporation reports to the chief executive officer (CEO).
 The CCO may hold an academic degree in communications.
-A Public Relations Officer has a positive public opinion of an organization and increased brand knowledge as their first concern.
+A PRO has a positive public opinion of an organization and increased brand knowledge as their first concern.
 They access and monitor their client's online presence to prepare the right message to convey.
 They can also coach clients on the importance of self-image and how to communicate with the media.
-A Public Relations Officer aims to positively handle and communicate information internally and externally.
+A PRO aims to positively handle and communicate information internally and externally.